ex-man/GeneralInsurance_Class/README.md

   4) Change is part of life (improving model results) => Already done (PETO)
   5) Other models (cross sell, retention, ...) ???
 (TO BE CONFIRMED)

+# Pre-requisites for the class
+Computers must have installed the following software
+  1) Git for windows (or alternative operating system)
+  2) R (version 3.1 or higher)
+  3) Ability to install R packages (shiny, ...)